-- (b) The minimum size of new subdivided lots shall be 100 hectares to limit residential development and to minimize the potential for alienation of land from the working forest land base. - (c) Compatible land use will include management and harvesting of the forest cover, silviculture, agriculture, forest or wilderness recreation, outdoor natural science education or research, and non-timber harvesting. - (d) Pursuant to the 2104 SCRD and BC Timber Sales communication protocol forest stewardship plans and operational plans are to be shared with the SCRD and the community well in advance of the proposed harvest date to ensure suitable feedback and comments on the proposed forest harvesting operations. - (e) Gravel extraction opportunities must be consistent with the Mines Act and any assembly and sorting of gravel on-site may be subject to zoning requirements. - (f) Expansion and new facilities for gravel extraction and related operations in this designation will be considered consistent with the OCP.
-Bylaw amendment approvals will consider the following development approval information: - i. community consultation; - ii. noise and dust control; - iii. visual buffers from adjacent and nearby properties; - iv. protection of nearby recreational, cultural and environmental values including water resources; and - v. reclamation plans. - (g) Referrals from the Provincial Government for resource extraction on Crown land within the shíshálh Nation territory shall be referred to the shíshálh Nation Rights and Title Department prior to providing input to the Province. - (h) Outdoor recreation is permitted within the Resource designation, where appropriate and site specific zoning allowances may be required along with a license of occupation from the Provincial Government if located on Crown land. - (i) Pursuant to the Local Government Act, land within the Resource designation on Map 1 is designated as a Temporary Use Permit Area.
+- (b) The minimum size of new subdivided lots shall be 100 hectares to limit residential development and to minimize the potential for alienation of land from the working forest land base. - (c) Compatible land use will include management and harvesting of the forest cover, silviculture, agriculture, forest or wilderness recreation, outdoor natural science education or research, and non-timber harvesting. - (d) Pursuant to the 2104 SCRD and BC Timber Sales communication protocol forest stewardship plans and operational plans are to be shared with the SCRD and the community in advance of the proposed harvest date to ensure suitable feedback and comments on the proposed forest harvesting operations. - (e) Gravel extraction opportunities must be consistent with the Mines Act and any assembly and sorting of gravel on-site may be subject to zoning requirements. - (f) Expansion and new facilities for gravel extraction and related operations in this designation will be considered consistent with the OCP.
+Bylaw amendment approvals will consider the following development approval information: - i. community consultation; - ii. noise and dust control; - iii. visual buffers from adjacent and nearby properties; - iv. protection of nearby agricultural, recreational, cultural and environmental values including water resources; and - v. reclamation plans. - (g) The Provincial Government shall be encouraged to send referrals for resource extraction on Provincial land within the shíshálh Nation territory will to both SCRD and the shíshálh Nation. - (h) Outdoor recreation is permitted within the Resource designation, where appropriate and site specific zoning allowances may be required along with a license of occupation from the Provincial Government if located on Crown land. - (i) Pursuant to the Local Government Act, land within the Resource designation on Map 1 is designated as a Temporary Use Permit Area.